 The following tables disclose the compensation of the General Partner's NEOs, or, collectively, the "executive officers," except for the CEO, Wouter van Kempen, and the CFO, Sean O'Brien.
-Each of Messrs. van Kempen and O'Brien devoted approximately 25% of his time to our management and operations in 2014.
-Pursuant to the Services Agreement, we reimburse DCP Midstream, LLC for the allocated portion of time that Mr. van Kempen spends on our matters.
-In early 2014, we announced the departure of Ms. Robeson as the Senior Vice President and CFO of the General Partner and the appointment of Mr. O'Brien as the Group Vice President and CFO of the General Partner.
-Pursuant to the Services Agreement, we reimburse DCP Midstream, LLC for the allocated portion of time that Mr. O'Brien spends on our matters.
-In 2014, the general and administrative fee we paid to DCP Midstream, LLC included an aggregate of \$700,000 as reimbursement for the time allocated to our business by Messrs. van Kempen and O'Brien.
-Messrs. van Kempen and O'Brien are not included in these tables because they do not receive any separate amounts of compensation for their services to our business or as executive officers of our General Partner and we do not pay any compensation amounts to Messrs. van Kempen and O'Brien except for amounts directly reimbursed through the general and administrative fee that we pay to DCP Midstream, LLC pursuant to the terms of the Services Agreement.
+Each of Messrs. van Kempen and O'Brien devoted approximately 40% of his time to our management and operations in 2015.
+Pursuant to the Services Agreement, we reimburse DCP Midstream, LLC for the allocated portion of time that Messrs. van Kempen and O'Brien spend on our matters.
+In 2015, the general and administrative fee we paid to DCP Midstream, LLC included an aggregate of \$1,400,000 as reimbursement for the time allocated to our business by Messrs. van Kempen and O'Brien.
+Messrs. van Kempen and O'Brien are not included in these tables because they do not receive any separate amounts of compensation for their services to our business or as executive officers of our General Partner and we do not pay any compensation amounts to Messrs. van Kempen and O'Brien except for amounts reimbursed through the general and administrative fee that we pay to DCP Midstream, LLC pursuant to the terms of the Services Agreement.
+The compensation committee of DCP Midstream, LLC's board of directors has the ultimate decision-making authority with respect to the total compensation of Messrs. van Kempen and O'Brien.